RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 # The Cost of Acquisition

 Whilst it's critical to understand the genesis event of sound money protocols to ensure fairness of launch, the costs associated with it are subjective.
-It is difficult to assign a consistent value beyond a portion of total coin supply aquired during the 'immaculate conception' of **Bitcoin** (4% Satoshi mine) or the intricate design decisions of **Decred** (8% pre-mine split 50/50).
-Both genesis events draw from respective cyper-punk roots, anonymous founders and the distribution mechanisms will appeal differently to each individual.
+It is difficult to assign a consistent value beyond a portion of total coin supply acquired during the 'immaculate conception' of **Bitcoin** (4% Satoshi mine) or the intricate design decisions of **Decred** (8% pre-mine split 50/50).
+Both genesis events draw from respective cypher-punk roots, anonymous founders and the distribution mechanisms will appeal differently to each individual.

 However, it is possible to attribute real world costs in the form of energy, capital and human time invested to quantify the unforgeable costliness of coin production.
-Cryptocurrency protocols are a global phenomena secured by a complex and diverse range of isolated human interactions and thus a framework is required to simplify the problem.
+Cryptocurrency protocols are a global phenomenon secured by a complex and diverse range of isolated human interactions and thus a framework is required to simplify the problem.

 An appropriate assumption in this instance is to expect rational actors to behave in their own best interest.
-Over time this will tend toward an expendature of exactly as much energy, capital and time in coin production as the value of the coins produced allow for.
+Over time this will tend toward an expenditure of exactly as much energy, capital and time in coin production as the value of the coins produced allow for.
 In other words, the marginal cost of production (MC) tends to equality with the marginal reward (MR).
 This concept is well covered by Sztorc ([2014](http://www.truthcoin.info/blog/pow-and-mining/) and [2015](http://www.truthcoin.info/blog/pow-cheapest/)) in relation to PoW and PoS systems.

 > Marginal Cost = Marginal Reward.